vsellappa/HDF-Workshop/README.md

     ````

 2. Integrating NiFi
+  - Step 0: Re-use the Process Group from Lab2.
-  - Step 1: Add a PublishKafka_1_0 processor to the canvas.
+  - Step 1: Add a PublishKafka_2_0 processor to the canvas.
+Note that there are processors for other versions of Kafka as well.
+Choose the correct one.
   - Step 2: Add a routing for the success relationship of the ReplaceText processor to the PublishKafka_1_0 processor added in Step 1 as shown below:

     ![Image](https://github.com/dhananjaymehta/HDF-Workshop/raw/master/img/publishkafka.png)